 What is HIPAA?

-Why HIPAA Compliance plays a major role in protecting data privacy in Healthcare Apps?
+How HIPAA Compliance plays a major role in protecting data privacy in Healthcare Apps?

-Security of the medical data
+Security of the healthcare data

-Secure data transmission
+Secure transmission of data

-Notification of medical records breaches
+Notification of healthcare records breaches